Mike Flynn's son is subject of federal Russia investigation

 Related: Flynn, Manafort Are Key Figures in Russia Probe

-Peter Carr, the spokesman for Mueller, did not respond to a request for comment.
+Peter Carr, the spokesman for Mueller, declined to comment.
 Kelner, the elder Flynn's lawyer, did not respond to a request for comment on the Cummings-Engel letter.

 The younger Flynn, 34, has a bachelor's degree from the University of North Carolina-Charlotte and an associate degree in golf course management.
 He is married, has one son and lives in Northern Virginia.
 He worked for a golf company and then a healthcare management firm between 2008 and 2015, and since 2014 has worked for the Flynn Intel Group, according to LinkedIn.
 He was a registered Republican in Charlotte, N.C., from 2004 to 2008, according to public records.